zkytony/genmos_object_search/docs/parameters.md

-Below is the table of all parameters that is considered in the GenMOS system that is general (i.e. not middleware-specific).
+Below are tables all parameters that is considered in the GenMOS system.

 Each role of the table corresponds to an entry in the configuration dictionary.
 The string in "Category" corresponds to the (sequence of) keys leading up